Perverse sheaves of categories and some applications: Introduction

 Similar perverse schobers appear in the work of Seidel on Fukaya categories associated to Lefschetz fibrations \cite{seidmut1,seidmut2}.
 If $\pi : E \rightarrow \mathbb{C}$ is a symplectic fibration with only Morse type singularities and $E$ is an exact symplectic manifold, then Seidel defines a category, often called the directed Fukaya category or the Fukaya-Seidel category, whose objects correspond to Lagrangian vanishing cycles of $\pi$.
-Particularly, if $\Sigma$ is the set of critical values of $\pi$, and $\gamma_i$ is a collection of counterclockwise oriented paths connecting a base point $s$ to each point $p_i$ in $\Sigma$ to $s$.
+Let $\Sigma$ be the set of critical values of $\pi$, and let $\gamma_i$ be a collection of counterclockwise oriented paths connecting a base point $s$ to each point $p_i$ in $\Sigma$ to $s$.
 We then obtain a Lagrangian vanishing thimble for each $\gamma_i$ which defines an ordered collection $a_1,\dots, a_k$ of Lagrangian spheres in the Fukaya category of the fiber over $s$.
 Each of these Lagrangian vanishing spheres defines a spherical functor from $\DD^b(\mathrm{vect}_k)$ to the derived Fukaya category of the fiber over $s$.
-This canonically provides the data of a perverse schober whose category of global sections is what Seidel calls the directed Fukaya category associated to $(E,\pi)$.
+This canonically provides the data of a perverse schober whose category of global sections is called the directed Fukaya category associated to $(E,\pi)$.
 The analogy between Seidel's construction and the work of Bondal and Kapranov lies at the root of Auroux, Katzarkov and Orlov's proof of homological mirror symmetry for noncommutative del Pezzo surfaces \cite{ako1}.

-There are in fact deeper and more fundamental relationships between perverse sheaves of categories and Fukaya categories, originating in unpublished work of Bondal and Wang \cite{oberwolfach}.
-It is known that the Fukaya category of a Riemann surface with several punctures is the category of global sections of a sheaf of categories on $S$ \cite{stz,kap-dyck,sib-et,hkk}.
-Furthermore, according to work of Nadler and Zaslow \cite{nz} and Nadler \cite{nad1,nad2,nad3}, culminating in forthcoming work of Ganatra, Pardon and Shende, the Fukaya category of a Weinstein manifold $M$ can be recovered as the category of global sections of a perverse sheaf of categories on a singular Lagrangian skeleton of $M$.
-Similar results appear in work of Tamarkin \cite{tam} and Tsygan \cite{tsy}.
+There is a deeper relationship between perverse sheaves of categories and Fukaya categories, originating in unpublished work of Bondal \cite{oberwolfach}\footnote{This is also sometimes attributed to Wang.}.
+It is known that the exact Fukaya category of a Riemann surface with several punctures is the category of global sections of a sheaf of categories on $S$ \cite{stz,kap-dyck,sib-et,hkk}.
+Furthermore, according to work of Nadler and Zaslow \cite{nz} and Nadler \cite{nad1,nad2,nad3}, culminating in ongoing work of Ganatra, Pardon and Shende \cite{gps}, the Fukaya category of a Weinstein manifold $M$ can be recovered as the category of global sections of a perverse sheaf of categories on a singular Lagrangian skeleton of $M$.
+Similar ideas appear in work of Tamarkin \cite{tam} and Tsygan \cite{tsy}.